vicramon/lazer-rails/README.md

 # Lazer

-Tiny rails engine to provide your schema to Lazer.
+Rails engine to allow Lazer to import your apps scopes and Active Record relationships.

 ## Installation
 Add this line to your application's Gemfile: